sparkflows/sparkflows-docs/docs/tutorials/advanced-controls/assert.rst

 Creating a Histogram
 -------------------------------
-We use the ``Print N Rows`` processor to create a chart of the distribution of a numeric variable.
-In this case we are using it to chart the proportion of "large" countries in our data.
+We use the ``Print N Rows`` processor to print out the dataframe passed from the previous node.
+In this case we are using it to check which node was passed the dataframe from the ``Assert`` processor.
+In this workflow we have 2 workflows, but because of the ``Assert`` processor only 1 will be executed.

 Processor Configuration